777arc/textbook/content/digital_modulation.rst

 The above IQ plot shows what we will transmit, or rather the set of symbols we will transmit from.
 It does not show the carrier, so you can think about it as representing the symbols at baseband.
 When we show the set of possible symbols for a given modulation scheme, we call it the "constellation".
 Many modulation schemes can be defined by their constellation.

-To receive and decode BPSK we can use IQ sampling, like we learned about last chapter, and simply look at where the points end up on the IQ plot.
-However, there will be a random phase rotation due to the wireless channel, since the signal will have some random delay as it passes through the air between antennas.
+To receive and decode BPSK we can use IQ sampling, like we learned about last chapter, and examine where the points end up on the IQ plot.
+However, there will be a random phase rotation due to the wireless channel because the signal will have some random delay as it passes through the air between antennas.
 The random phase rotation can be reversed using various methods we will learn about later.
 Here is an example of a few different ways that BPSK signal might show up at the receiver (this does not include noise):

 .. image:: ../_static/bpsk3.png
    :scale: 60 %
    :align: center

 Back to PSK.
 What if we want four different levels of phase?
-I.e. 0, 90, 180, and 270 degrees.
+I.e., 0, 90, 180, and 270 degrees.
 In this case it would be represented like so on the IQ plot, and it forms a modulation scheme we call Quadrature Phase Shift Keying (QPSK):

 .. image:: ../_static/qpsk.png
    :scale: 60 %